 Generally, you’ll have to pay attention to SEO (Search Engine Optimization) when creating content.
 Building and maintaining an active email list will also help in your promotion.
-Moosend has a list of free email marketing services you may want to pick one from.

 Social Media should be part of your promotion strategy but you’ll have to do it correctly to see results.
 Neal Schaffer here is a Social Media expert.
 Contact him for useful and result-driven Social Media Marketing tips.

-Related: 10 Ways How to Promote Your Blog
+Further Reading: 10 Ways How to Promote Your Blog

 #11.
 Do not neglect security